scerioli/Global-Preferences-Survey/Article/Article.md

 # Abstract

-This study attempts to reproduce the results of the article of @FH measuring the gender differences economic preferences relating them to economic development and to gender equality of the countries.
+This study reproduceы the results of the article of @FH measuring the gender differences in economic preferences, relating them to the economic development of the country and to gender equality indexes of the countries.
 In the original paper, the authors use data from the Gallup World Poll 2012, which included a Global Preference Survey conducted on almost 80000 people in 76 countries all around the world.
 The dataset covers almost 90% of the world population representation, with each country having around 1000 participants answering questions related to their time preference (patience), altruism, will of risk taking, negative and positive reciprocity, and trust.

 The dataset is available in its integrity only with a license to be paid.

-The free version has only partial data that can also be used for this purpose because, according to the FH study, the gender differences can be studied also only taking in consideration a smaller number of predictors (according to the supplementary material, see @FH_SM).
-In this replication study, therefore, we use only a subset of predictors that are made publicly available to check whether the results can still be reproduced and are consistent.
+Andrey (not for abstract: The free version has only partial data that can also be used for this purpose because, according to the FH study, the gender differences can be studied also only taking in consideration a smaller number of predictors (according to the supplementary material, see @FH_SM).
+In this replication study, therefore, we use only a subset of predictors that are made publicly available to check whether the results can still be reproduced and are consistent.)

 The outcome of the replication is that we see similar results as the ones obtained by the original authors for the relationship of gender differences and the economic development, but with differences (some times minor, some times significantly large) regarding the gender equality, especially when comparing the results of the single indexes building the general Gender Equality Index.
 Those differences seem to arise from different handling of the country-level variables, *but a further check couldn't be done because the data used in the original article are not provided to us. --> This must be written only after the authors are contacted newly!*

+Improtantly,

 # 1. Introduction